There’s no denying that we love our country roads in WV. There’s also no denying that many are in terrible condition.

 What we budget for our roads: it’s not enough.
 Adjusting for inflation, we had about 43 million less to spend on our roads in 2013 than in 2008.
 The issue is that our representatives’ only proposals to fix the infrastructure funding deficit seem to center around raising taxes on regular people… when we’re already paying far more than our fair share.

-Understand, freight trucks do about 99% of non-weather-related damage.
+Understand, freight trucks do about 99% of non-weather-related damage to roads.
 And they only pay for an average of 35% of maintenance costs.
 In fact, “One fully loaded 18-wheeler does the same damage to a road as 9600 cars.”
 So nearly all of the road damage is being caused by corporations shipping goods over roads that we are paying for.

 This is one of the socialized costs associated with West Virginia’s Resource Curse, and contributes to the Extraction Debt that industries like coal, oil, gas, and timber owe us.
 This is why WV is not wealthy from all our many resources; it’s why regular people aren’t benefiting from them: because we are essentially subsidizing Resource Barons.